 You must obtain a permit ahead of time.
 Ferry tickets can also be purchased ahead of time.

-South Manitou is the more developed of the two, with a lighthouse to explore and 3 separate primitive campgrounds.
+South Manitou is the more developed of the two, with a lighthouse and 3 separate primitive campgrounds.

-North Manitou is the larger of the two islands, with one primitive campground near the dock and plenty of opportunities to camp in the designated wilderness areas.
+North Manitou is the largest of the two islands, with one primitive campground near the dock and plenty of opportunities to camp in the designated wilderness areas.

-Campfires are typically allowed in fire rings, but only use dead and down wood found on the islands.
+Campfires are typically allowed in fire rings.
+Only use dead and down wood found on the islands for your campfires.

 Other than on the roads, the only spot to ride your bicycle in Sleeping Bear Dunes National Lakeshore is on the Heritage Trail.